aimee-mcneil-melville/ToDo-Full-Stack/README.md

 The React frontend, including client side components and routes, has already been written for you.
 As you complete each part, you will be able to see the blog take shape.

-The database migrations and seeds have also already been written for you so you don't have to worry about populating your database with data.
+The database migrations and seeds have also already been written for you so you don't have to worry about designing the database and populating it with data.

 - Write your database functions in `server/db/db.js`
 - Write your API functions in `server/routes/posts.js`
 - Try implementing the database and API routes one at a time (i.e. write the database query first, and then write the corresponding api route before moving on to the next database query)

+### What's up with the paragraphs?

+You will notice in the request and response payloads below that the paragraphs are _arrays of strings_.
+This decision is motivated more for a learning opportunity than as a real-world scenario, and you're going to need to keep this in mind when building the backend.
+The challenge with this approach is we can't store an array of strings in a database field and joining to a `paragraphs` table is just yucky.

+So to make this work, you need to do two things:
+- `JSON.stringify` the `paragraphs` property before saving it to the database, and
+- `JSON.parse` it after you get the value from the database, and before you send the response to the client

+You can do this in either the route, the database function, or in a separate _mapping_ module.
+A mapping module is the most appropriate place to do it (and to convert between snake_case and camelCase), but you can choose the route or database function if you don't want to create another module.

 ### Routes